kwyuyu/Elena/README.md

 ## Demo

 The webpage is demonstrated in [here](https://kwyuyu.github.io/Elena-frontend/).
-(Backend service has been closed to safe money (deploy on AWS beanstalk))
+(I've closed the backend service to safe money (it was deployed on AWS beanstalk))

 ### Notes
 * For demonstration purpose, the geo data is limited.
 The valid coordinates are within blue bounding box.